 2. Give Proper Notice to Move-Out

-Without giving your landlord proper notice, you may be required to pay an additional month’s worth of rent, and you might have to wait a longer time to get your security deposit back.
-This is one of the most costly mistakes you can make sice having to pay an extra month’s rent because you didn’t give proper notice is essentially giving back your entire deposit.
+Without giving your landlord proper notice, you may be required to pay an additional month’s worth of rent, and you might have to wait a long time to get your security deposit back.
+This is one of the most costly mistakes you can make since having to pay an extra month’s rent because you didn’t give proper notice is essentially giving back your entire deposit.

 How To Give Landlords Proper Notice Of Moving-Out